Elementary School Curriculum

 Teachers use the National Council of Teachers of Math Curriculum Focal Points as their guide to instruction at each grade level.
 Curriculum focal points are important mathematical topics for each grade level.
 Central to mathematics, these topics convey the knowledge and skills essential to educated citizens, and they provide the foundations for further mathematical learning.
 They are indispensable elements in developing problem solving, reasoning, and critical thinking skills—all important aspects of mathematics learning.

-Along with the focal points, teachers in the early grades use an excellent math program called Bridges.
+Along with the focal points, teachers use an excellent math program called Bridges.
 The Bridges curriculum develops students’ understanding of mathematical concepts, proficiency with key skills, and ability to solve complex and novel problems through direct instruction, structured investigation, and open exploration.

 The social studies curriculum helps students explore, investigate, and understand the world around them.
 Social studies involve the broad themes of civics, economics, geography, US history, world history and culture.
 Students begin with self, family, and community in kindergarten and move beyond their own experiences to explore other times, places, and cultures in the older grades.
 Students are encouraged to share their ideas, listen to others, and develop a spirit of inquiry as they broaden their perspective.